microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowssetting.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**windowsSetting** represents settings from Windows operating system that are stored in the cloud for a given user.
+Represents settings from the Windows operating system that are stored in the cloud for a given user.

 >Warning: The structure of the id of a **windowsSetting** is not guranateed and the caller should not take any dependency on it.
 The id should be treated as an opaque string.